insected/bobbae_gcp-wiki/Storage.md

 ### Flash file systems

 Because of the [particular characteristics of flash memory](https://en.wikipedia.org/wiki/Flash_memory_controller), it is best used with either a controller to perform wear leveling and error correction or specifically designed flash file systems, which spread writes over the media and deal with the long erase times of NAND flash blocks.
-The basic concept behind flash file systems is: when the flash store is to be updated, the file system will write a new copy of the changed data over to a fresh block, remap the file pointers, then erase the old block later when it has time.

 https://en.wikipedia.org/wiki/Flash_file_system